In trendsetting New York, a string of wellness venues are

 Which brings me the newly devised ‘Sacred Nap’ on the menu at the Four Seasons Sayan (http://www.fourseasons.com/sayan) in Bali.
 When I recently stayed at this stunning resort and was invited to experience this new experience and I was like YES PLEASE!
 For someone like me who is prone to insomnia, the most beneficial spa treatments are always those that coax me into a deep slumber for an hour or so.

 Continue reading “WELLNESS ALERT: Sacred Nap at the Four Seasons Sayan in Bali”

-This month, I’ve been exploring Melbourne’s urban sanctuaries and quite frankly, I am very impressed.
+During the summer, I spent a month exploring Melbourne’s urban sanctuaries and quite frankly, I was impressed.
 This beautiful cultured city is bursting with offerings.
 Here’s my hot list…

 What is it with Melbournites and their obsession with float tanks?
 Over the last few years, a number of very cool float pod venues have opened.
 These include Beyond Rest (https://beyondrest.com.au) in Gravity Flotation Centre (https://www.gravityfloat.com.au) in Armadale.
 A one-hour float in one of these cocoon-shaped pods filled with warm salty water feels very healing.